Preparing for your Arrival in Cambridge

 4. Inform the College of your funding arrangements

 We ask all students to complete the Financial Information form prior to Matriculation.
 If you can provide the College with the address of your funding source(s) for your University and College fees, we can bill them directly.
-Please provide copies of any correspondence confirming your funding to the Graduate Office as soon as possible.
+Please provide copies of any correspondence confirming your funding to the Postgraduate Office as soon as possible.
 Otherwise, you will personally be sent a bill for these fees soon after your arrival.

 For Clinical Vets or Medics: your loan is paid directly into your bank account by the Student Loan Company, once the College confirms that you have come in to residence for the new academic year.
-Anyone in this category not living in College accommodation must confirm with the Graduate Office that they are in Cambridge, and give us their Cambridge address.
+Anyone in this category not living in College accommodation must confirm with the Postgraduate Office that they are in Cambridge, and give us their Cambridge address.

 For international students only: You will need to obtain provision for opening a Bank account in England.
 Banks in Cambridge will normally ask you to present a letter of support and approval from your bank in your home country.

 When you have selected a bank to open an account with, you may also be asked for a proof of student status from the College.
-In this case, please email the full address of the bank concerned to the Graduate Office and a letter will be sent to your pigeon-hole in due course.
+In this case, please email the full address of the bank concerned to the Postgraduate Office and a letter will be sent to your pigeon-hole in due course.

 4. Make sure your vaccinations are up to date